 There are many things we may want… If only we’d respond with the desperation that so many people did in his day — screaming out his name, pushing through crowds to touch him, jumping out of trees to follow him, ripping the roofs off houses to sit at his feet!!!

-I believe that a life devoted to the Lord Jesus Christ as the “one thing” we want is the best life.
+In my book Your Best Life In Jesus’ Easy Yoke I show that a life devoted to the Lord Jesus Christ as our “one thing” is the best life!
 Sure, discipline is required and there are trials to face.
-But Jesus is the source of living water.
+But Jesus is the source of living water!
 When we give up all to love him we discover over time that our other problems fade away.

 In counseling and spiritual mentoring I’ve taught many people to meditate on God’s Word to satisfy their deep longings in Christ alone and they’ve found freedom not only from overeating, but also from lust, selfish ambition, and relying on admiration from people.
 “You shall know the truth and the truth shall make you free” (John 8:32).